Auburn’s Mize, Florida’s Singer among best in MLB draft

 JONATHAN INDIA

 India has been an offensive force for the defending College World Series champions, hitting .364 with 18 homers and 45 RBIs through Saturday’s NCAA Tournament regional games.
 He’s the 12th player in school history to post 20 or more homers, 100 or more RBIs and 30 or more stolen bases in his career.
-India also had a 24-game hitting streak earlier this season.
+The SEC player of the year also had a 24-game hitting streak earlier this season.
 He’s considered athletic enough to play several spots around the infield.

 —